 Yes.
 Medicare, Medicaid and all Private carriers support the use of EECP®.

 There are very few patients who cannot have EECP®.
 The individuals who should not be treated include pregnant women, those with a severe aneurysm (thinned & bulging vessel walls) in their aorta requiring surgical repair, and patients with active blood clots in their legs.

 When I first heard of the EECP® treatments, I was scared because I didn't know what to expect.
 I went to my primary care physician with the EECP® literature.
-After reviewing it with him, we decided that I should try the program and if it gave me any problems I... read more » -Molly, 65
+After reviewing it with him, we decided that I should try the program and if it gave me any problems I could stop.
+After a couple weeks of receiving EECP® treatments I had an appointment to see my physician, he was so impressed.
+He couldn't believe how much easier I was breathing and the increased amount of energy was obvious.
+He immediately turned to a young physician in his internship and... read more » -Molly, 65

 EECP® benefits include less anginal episodes, decreased nitroglycerin usage, increased blood flow on stress tests, and increased exercise tolerance.